Provides students with a complete educational foundation to work as a curriculum specialist

 3.0 Units C-ID: ECE 130 Introduction to Curriculum Advisory: ENGL C101, LIBR C100

-for children from birth through age eight.
-Students use knowledge of children's development,
+environments for children from birth through age eight.
+Students use knowledge of

-theories of learning and development, and examples from various models of developmentally
+children's development, theories of learning and development, and examples from various

 3.0 Units C-ID: CDEV 110 Child Family and Community Advisory: ENGL C101, LIBR C100